-The plaza was built as the centrepiece of the Seville Expo 29 and is beautiful for its sheer size, ornate decorations and colourful tiles.
+The plaza was built as the centerpiece of the Seville Expo 29 and is beautiful for its sheer size, ornate decorations and colorful tiles.
 It sits inside Maria Luisa Park.

 Seville is crossed by the wide Guadalquivir river and one of the best ways to enjoy this waterway is either renting a boat of joining a river cruise.

 The aquarium is organized so that the visitor follows the itinerary of Magellan in 1519 and recreates 5 natural habitats: Guadalquivir (the river crossing Seville), Atlantic ocean, Amazonian river, Pacífic ocean and Indo-Pacific ocean.

 Despite the many tourist variations of flamenco dresses, there is cultural relevance to this dance in Andalucia and it can be interesting and fun for adults and kids.

 The park is organised to recreate Seville as it was during its Golden age and in this sense is an interesting site as well as a fun one, but it’s the rollercoasters here that steal the show, so kids who love adrenaline will be in heaven.

 I travel for food (ok, not only but it definitely plays a big role!) and while my kids can sometimes be fussy about what they like, Andalucian tapas are always met with approval.